Juana Molina: Career

 Produced by Gustavo Santaolalla and recorded in 1995, Molina's debut album, Rara, was released in 1996.
 The album was poorly marketed; Micaela Ortelli of Página/12 wrote: "Never did an Argentine radio play a song from that album, – too pop to be folk and too folk, perhaps, to be radio material."
 Live shows were also problematic, as audiences expected her to act like on television.
-The album was better received in Los Angeles, United States, where Molina settled in 1998.
+The album was better received in Los Angeles, where Molina settled in 1998.
 Having learned how to record her music, she began to self-produce new material at the request of DreamWorks Records.
 Although the company ultimately did not sign her, these recordings would become Segundo, her second studio album.
 By 2000, she had finished recording the album and, back in Buenos Aires, she met Daniel Melero, who mixed the record.
-The music of Segundo was the result of Molina's new insights in timbre and her meeting with Alejandro Franov, who taught her "the endless sound possibilities that keyboards allow."
+The music of Segundo was the result of Molina's new insights into timbre and her meeting with Alejandro Franov, who taught her "the endless sound possibilities that keyboards allow."
 Despite remaining virtually unknown in her native country, Molina's music found success in Japan, and, to a lesser extent, in Europe.
 American musician David Byrne bought Segundo — intrigued by its artwork — and quickly became an admirer of the record.
 He contacted Molina, and she became the opening act of his American tour.

 Appearances in other media

-Molina gained wider exposure with North American public radio listeners when Jad Abumrad used her music to score a 2008 episode of Radiolab and produced a bonus podcast featuring an interview with Molina and a remix of her song “Un día.”
-Molina’s song, "Sin dones", from Halo, was used on the episode "Things Bad Begun" in Season 3 of the show Fear the Walking Dead in 2017.
+Molina gained wider exposure with North American public radio listeners when Jad Abumrad used her music to score a 2008 episode of Radiolab and produced a bonus podcast featuring an interview with Molina and a remix of her song "Un día."
+Molina's song, "Sin dones", from Halo, was used on the episode "Things Bad Begun" in Season 3 of the show Fear the Walking Dead in 2017.